kattisA/dev-portfolio/README.md

 ## Description

 A React app using Sass.
+With this tutorial I have learned more about:
+- React components
+- React Hooks
+- Sass/scss, variables, mixins and nesting
+- Flexbox
+- Pure CSS (not using any library)

+I also dived into Refactoring UI book and tried to apply some UX/UI color tricks to create a more visually appealing site.

 ## Getting Started